edilbertoamorim/ICARE_sourcelocalization/README.md

 ### Step 0.2: Files Preparation
 - A standard Lead-field matrix is provided
-- The file scripts/LFgeneration.m allows personalised generation of forward models starting from individual MRI data in fieldtrip format.
+- The file scripts/LFM_generation.m allows personalised generation of forward models starting from individual MRI data in Fieldtrip format.
 An atlas is also needed (sample DK Atlas provided)
 - Run scripts/Get_patients_ID.m to generate the list of patients to process (this list can be filtered if needed)

 ### Step 1: Process Patients